Release Date: 8/21/2015

 Wireless charging is another huge addition to the Note series.
 Using a Qi wireless charger allows you to charge your phone without the cables, and it charges just as fast.
 While wireless chargers are a little expensive right now, it’s worth the investment.

-I can’t stress enough now much these little changes make the phone feel better.
+I can’t stress enough how much these little changes make the phone feel better.
 The new buttons, glass back, better S-Pen, and the overall design tweaks really mean a lot once you have the phone in your hand.
 The Note 5 represents subtly and elegance and proves that you don’t need a rebooted design to make a phone have a huge impact on the market.
-Some times a minor adjustment can make that much of a difference.
+Sometimes a minor adjustment can make that much of a difference.
 However, the question comes to mind as to were there so many little adjustments that Samsung really felt the smaller battery and lack of expandable storage were worth it?
 Only the sales will tell.
 I for one, think they are and maybe the Note 6 will have expandable memory again.
 Could this be a field test to see just how much people care about expandable memory?
 Who knows, but there are other solutions available that are easy from cloud storage to portable hard drives and even your computer.

 As is stands, the Galaxy Note 5 is truly a beautiful piece of hardware and proves that evolution of phones is heading in an all new direction.
-With phones becoming, and replacing, computers more and more, a fast OS and operating speeds are becoming paramount — maybe even the most important thing a phone can have.
+With phones becoming and replacing, computers more and more, a fast OS and operating speeds are becoming paramount — maybe even the most important thing a phone can have.